dano201/chord-id-app/README.md

 # Chord Identifier Prototype

-Please note that this project requires Python 3.9-3.12 due to use of TensorFlow: https://www.tensorflow.org/install/pip
+Please note that this project requires Python 3.9-3.12, due to use of TensorFlow: https://www.tensorflow.org/install/pip

 This project provides a prototype web application for real-time chord identification, through either microphone input or pre-recorded samples.
 The application utilises a CNN optimised for individual pitch recognition within chords.

 After uploading audio, the application will provide the raw notes played (accurate to the octave), possible chord names, as well as fretboard diagrams of feasible positions where the chord could be played.

-The application consists of a fastapi backend that facilitates communication with the model, and a react-based frontend that facilitates user upload and display of relevant predictions.
+The applicaton consists of a fastapi backend that facilitates communication with the model, and a react-based frontend that facilitates user upload and display of relevant predictions.

 ## Installation